 The scope of the Act is therefore extremely wide, providing rights not only to those in standard residential property arrangements but to tenants who may find themselves in ‘unlawful’ premises, whether it be a converted garage or even an industrial warehouse.

+However, this was not always the case, as it was only with the implementation of the Residential Tenancies Amendment Act 2019 that the reaches of the Act were able to be extended in this manner.
 Now, with the new Residential Tenancies Amendment Act 2020 (the Amendment Act), the rights of tenants have been strengthened even further.

-* A periodic tenancy has no fixed end date in the agreement.
+(* A periodic tenancy has no fixed end date in the agreement.)

 ‘Contracting Out’ and Section 60A(2)(b) of the Act

-While (as previously suggested) the inclusion of a clause establishing that neither party intends for the fixed-term tenancy to continue past its expiry may be adequate under the Act.
-We will likely only have certainty after this issue has been confirmed by the Tenancy Tribunal in the future.
+While (as previously suggested) the inclusion of a clause establishing that neither party intends for the fixed-term tenancy to continue past its expiry may be adequate under the Act, we will likely only have certainty after this issue has been confirmed by the Tenancy Tribunal in the future.

 If this article has raised any questions for you, we'd love to hear from you.
 Please contact Sam Pinson, Solicitor on email@example.com.

 Disclaimer: The information contained here is of a general nature and should be used as a guide only.
 Any reference to law is to New Zealand law and legislation.
 We recommend before acting on it, you consult your accountant or tax adviser